|

 of the piece.
 There is a hint of symmetry in the themes that are used

-around the piece, the indented shelves
+around the piece, the indented shelves for

 instance, the ebony bands and caps, but there is not a mirror image, in